Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 [^srdata]: NIST t-90 tables for K type thermocouples, http://srdata.nist.gov/its90/download/type_k.tab

-The voltage $E$ at the termocouple junction can be obtained[^AD8495nist] from the following equation:
+The voltage $E$ at the thermocouple junction can be obtained[^AD8495nist] from the following equation:
 $$E=\frac { 1 }{ 2 } \frac {  V_{ outT }-{ V }_{ Ref }-{ V }_{ Offset } }{ Gain } $$ {#eq:voltageAtThermocoupleJunction}

 where $V_{outT}$ is the output of the instrument (on the front panel), $V_{Ref}=2.5V$ the voltage that indicates a temperature $T=0\,^{\circ}\mathrm{C}$, $V_{offset}$ is the error voltage at $0\,^{\circ}\mathrm{C}$ to achieve 125 mV at $25\,^{\circ}\mathrm{C}$ and $Gain$ is the internal gain of the AD8495 amplifier.

-Using the fitting polynomial  ({@eq:compensatingPolynomial}) allows us to finally obtain the  temperature in Celsius [^AD8495nist]:
+Using the fitting polynomial  ({@eq:compensatingPolynomial}) allows us to finally obtain the  temperature in Celsius:

 $$t={ f }_{ comp }\left( E \right)$$ {#eq:FcompE}
 $$t={ f }_{ comp } \left( \frac { 1 }{ 2 } \frac { V_{ out }-2.5-1.25\cdot 10^{ -3 } }{ 122.4 } \right) $$ {#eq:ad8494Compensated}